Diabetic Foot Infections Treatment & Management

 Skin and soft-tissue infection

 Additional debridement is generally indicated.
-If the foot is involved, the best care plan is aggressive therapy to avoid surgery beyond transmetatarsal amputation (ie, limit surgical extirpation to the forefoot).
+The best care plan is aggressive therapy to avoid surgery beyond transmetatarsal amputation (ie, limit surgical extirpation to the forefoot).

 Acute osteomyelitis